ken-matsui/gcc-bench/REPORT.md

 struct __is_pointer : std::bool_constant<__is_pointer(T)> {};
 ```

-However, our patches can now accept the code like this by recognizing built-in traits only with the preceding token `(` or `<` (only for `__type_pack_element`) to reduce potential breakage of existing codes.
+Before our patches, the above code could not be accepted.
+However, our patches can now accept the code like this by recognizing built-in traits only with the preceding token `(` or `<` (only for __type_pack_element) to reduce potential breakage of existing codes.

-So far, I have implemented 15 built-in traits, resulting in 24.31% compilation time improvements, 20.37% compilation peak memory improvements, and 21.81% compilation total memory improvements on average.
+I have implemented 15 built-in traits so far, resulting in significant improvements in compilation time, peak memory usage during compilation, and total memory usage during compilation.
+On average, I have seen a 24.31% improvement in compilation time, a 20.37% improvement in peak memory usage, and a 21.81% improvement in total memory usage.

 ```console
 $ python3 ./scripts/stat-builtins.py  # update `base_directory` in main to `./final-report-assets/built-ins/`